Blubberhouses

-Blubberhouses is a small village and civil parish located in the Washburn Valley in the borough of Harrogate in North Yorkshire, a county in the north of England.
+Blubberhouses is a small village and civil parish in the Washburn Valley in North Yorkshire, England.
 The population as at the 2011 Census was less than 100, so details were included in the civil parish of Fewston.
-In 2015, North Yorkshire County Council estimated the population of the village and parish to be 40.
-Blubberhouses is situated to the south of the Yorkshire Dales National Park, and to the north of a Roman road and Fewston Reservoir on the A59 road linking Harrogate to Skipton.
+In 2015, North Yorkshire County Council estimated the population of the parish to be 40.
+Blubberhouses is within the Nidderdale National Landscape and is east of the Yorkshire Dales National Park.
+It lies on the A59 road linking Harrogate to Skipton, and to the north of a Roman road and Fewston Reservoir.

 History

 The name of the village derives from the Anglo-Saxon bluberhūs = "the house(s) which is/are at the bubbling stream", with a later regularised plural; the -um form came from the Anglo-Saxon dative plural case æt bluberhūsum = "at the houses which ...".
 Later forms of the name on record include "Bluburgh", "Bluborrow", and "Bluburhouse".
-A forge was recorded at Blubberhouses in 1227, and in the 16th century, the village had a metal smelters for lead and iron ore.
+A forge was recorded at Blubberhouses in 1227, and in the 16th century, the village had metal smelters for lead and iron ore.
 The lead was mined locally around Fewston.
 The other major industry in the area was cloth-working with Westhouse mill being located just across the A59 road from the church.
 Westhouse opened in the 1790s to process flax, but closed in 1877 and the stone from the mill was used in the construction of the dam wall of Fewston Reservoir.

-The Anglican village church of St Andrew's was designed by Edward Buckton Lamb and was built in 1851.
+St Andrew's Church, Blubberhouses was designed by Edward Buckton Lamb and was built in 1851.
 It is now a grade II listed building.
-It is part of the ecclesiastical parish of Fewston, and is maintained by the Friends of Blubberhouses Church, after is was decided to keep the church open in 2015 in spite of the need to repair the church roof at quite a cost.
+It is part of the ecclesiastical parish of Fewston, and is maintained by the Friends of Blubberhouses Church, after it was decided to keep the church open in 2015 in spite of the need to repair the church roof at quite a cost.
 The village has a cricket team who play in the Theakston Nidderdale League, and their ground is alongside the River Washburn in the village.